NBA : Stephen Jackson reiterates that he will help Gianna, the daughter of George Floyd

 After Floyd’s death, Jackson promised at City Hall that he would support Floyd’s six-year-old daughter, Gianna., who appeared publicly with her mother, Roxie Washington.

 « I’m going to walk her down the hall.
 I’m going to be there for her all the time.
-I’m going to be here to wipe away your tears.
+I will be here to dry your tears.
 I will be here for you and for Gigi.
 Floyd may not be here, but I’m here for her, I’m here to get justice, and we’re going to get justice for my brother, « he said.

 « We will not leave, We will keep fighting, we will send (Floyd) home in a beautiful way this week.
 But I tell you: we are not leaving, we are going to demand justice, « he added.